-Robust governance enables the Commissioner to pursue his vision effectively as well as underpinning that vision with mechanisms for control and management of risk.
+Robust governance enables the Commissioner to pursue his vision effectively as well as underpinning that vision

+Gill Shearer

-Gill Shearer Chief Executive and Monitoring Officer Office of the Police and Crime Commissioner
+Chief Executive and Monitoring Officer

+Office of the Police and Crime Commissioner

 Introduction

 The Police Reform and Social Responsibility Act 2011 (PR&SRA) established Police and Crime Commissioners as elected officials with statutory functions and responsibilities for Policing and Crime within their area.
 Those responsibilities include: setting the strategic direction and objectives for policing and crime and disorder reduction in their area; maintaining the police force; and holding the Chief Constable to account.
 Police and Crime Commissioners also have wider responsibility for community safety, enhancing criminal justice and supporting victims.